cgarling/GalaxyProfiles.jl/docs/src/units.md

 ```@repl units
 d = ExponentialDisk(1 * ua.Msun / ua.pc^2, 100 * ua.pc)
 Mtot(d) # default method
-Mtot(ua.Msun,d)
-Mtot(u.kg,d)
+Mtot(ua.Msun, d)
+Mtot(u.kg, d)
 ```

 Methods that take a [`GalaxyProfiles.AbstractMassProfile`](@ref) and a `Real` will have three additional methods allowing for Unitful integrations.
 For example,

 ```@repl units
 d = GeneralIsothermal(1.0 * ua.Msun / ua.kpc^3, 1.0 * ua.kpc, 2.5)
-ρ(d,1.0)                         # default method
+ρ(d, 1.0) # default method
-ρ(ua.Msun/ua.pc^3,d,1.0)         # for real argument and a unit conversion of result
+ρ(ua.Msun/ua.pc^3, d, 1.0) # for real argument and a unit conversion of result
-ρ(d,1.0*ua.kpc)	                 # for a Unitful argument
+ρ(d, 1.0*ua.kpc) # for a Unitful argument
-ρ(ua.Msun/ua.pc^3,d,1.0*ua.kpc)  # for Unitful argument and result conversion
+ρ(ua.Msun/ua.pc^3, d, 1.0*ua.kpc) # for Unitful argument and result conversion
 ```

 ### [Units Warning](@id unitswarning)
 For example, say that I define the scale radius in parsecs when constructing a type.
-This will be converted and stored in the type as a `Real` with an implicit unit of `GalaxyProfiles.defaultunits.length`.
-If I then call a method with a `Real` radius argument that I expect to be in the same units as the scale radius I provided, the result will be in the wrong units. **After constructing a type with Unitful quantities, all methods called on that type with `Real` inputs must be in the [default units](@ref defaultunits) that are expected**.
-When calling methods with `Real` inputs, you are responsible for managing the units properly.
-The solution is to provide units on inputs when calling methods.
+This will be converted and stored in the type as a plain float type with an implicit unit of kpc (see above section on [default units](@ref defaultunits)).
+If I then call a method with a plain float radius argument that I expect to be in the same units as the scale radius I provided, the result will be in the wrong units. **After constructing a type with Unitful quantities, all methods called on that type with plain float inputs must be in the [default units](@ref defaultunits) that are expected**.
+When calling methods with basic numeric inputs, you are responsible for managing the units properly.
+A solution is to provide units on inputs when calling methods to ensure all units are properly converted.
 Calls like this will return Unitful quantities.

 ```@repl units
+@info "Unitful arguments are converted to basic numeric types."
 d = GeneralIsothermal(1.0 * ua.Msun / ua.kpc^3, 1.0 * ua.pc, 2.5)
 rs = 1.0 # I might expect this to be in parsecs, like the scale radius I provided ...
-ρ(d,rs)  # But this assumes that rs is in units of GalaxyProfiles.defaultunits.length
+ρ(d, rs) # But this assumes that rs is in the default length unit, which is kpc.
-rs = 1.0 * ua.pc # The safer way to do this is provide rs with accompanying units
+rs = 1.0 * ua.pc # The safer way to do this is provide rs with units.
-ρ(d,rs)
+ρ(d, rs)
 ```